Overview

 Hiking Trails | 0 miles |

-Trailhead Traveler’s Recommended Hikes in Gateway Arch National Park
+Trailhead Traveler’s Recommended Best Hikes in Gateway Arch National Park

 *There are no established trails

-Although there are no official trailheads within this small national park, there is a paved circuit path located under the Arch that can be explored.
-The length can vary based on how long you would like to walk up to 1-1.5 miles.
+Although there are no official trailheads within this small park, there is a paved path located under the Arch.
+Those interested, can walk up to 1.5 miles under the Arch and around the nearby Kiener Plaza Park.